 What are Structural Drawings?

 Structural drawings are sets of engineering drawings prepared by a certified engineer for designed buildings or any other structure which demands it.
-The sets of drawings should consist of every detail drawing of the structural components and building elements.
+The sets of drawings should consist of every detail drawing of the structural components and building elements that are usually subjected to load.

 This is the last stage in the structural design by the structural engineer.
 The structural design and analysis are done for the given architectural design.
 It is very crucial to do a thorough study of the proposed architectural drawing before designing and analysing it.
 After designing and analysing one should start with drafting or preparing structural drawings.
 Otherwise, the design file should be handed over to the draft personnel for preparing the required drawings.